 Student entering grade averages reflect an institution's ability to attract a well-qualified student body.
-In 2009-10, 14.7% of Ontario secondary school students who applied to Ontario universities registered at the University of Toronto.
 This year we have disaggregated this group of new undergraduates by secondary school grade ranges.

 Comparisons over time provide an indication of an institution's ability to consistently attract high quality students.
 Entering averages specific to our Arts and Science programs across our three campuses indicate whether our ability to attract high quality students varies by campus.